How to crawl large websites

 We have a baseline of around 300,000 URLs from Google site: search

-If we decide to crawl page resources, this will add another 300,000 URLs (1 to 1)
+If we decide to crawl page resources, this could add another 300,000 URLs (1 to 1)

 External URLs add another 300,000 URLs (1 to 1)